- »Teaching & Learning

 Travel students will have the opportunity to take part in cabin crew training.
 They will visit a coastal resort, a countryside area and a cultural city.
 These will form the basis of their assignment work.

 Students studying Business will visit working businesses which will enable them to complete their first year assignment.
-These may include The Hogs Back Brewery, Cadbury World and Thorpe Park.
+These may include The Hogs Back Brewery, Go Ape and Thorpe Park.
 In the second year of the course students will be expected to organise their own event.
 In the past these have included raft building and high ropes adventure days.

 Health and Social Care and Children’s Play, Learning and Development students will visit a number of care settings including schools, nurserys, elderly care homes and other social and care settings.